 Seasoning: Unsure

 Description: Juicy with some nice seasoning to it.
-Tender and melt in your mouth texture, but not mushy and actually had some bark on some pieces as well, which is a feat to accomplish.
-Was slightly too salty though and could have used a little more smoke flavor to it, but a solid pulled pork overall and would get again.
-While no sauce is needed, if you did want to add some, I’d recommend the Mild as the best option.
-It’s the best one for preserving the pork’s flavor, while still bringing a nice sweetness to it that doesn’t over power the meat’s original taste.
-The Hot bbq sauce takes over the flavor of the pork and the palate.
+Tender and melt-in-your-mouth texture, but not mushy, and actually had some bark on some pieces as well, which is a feat to accomplish.
+Was slightly too salty though, and could have used a little more smoke flavor to it, but a solid pulled pork overall, and would get it again.
+While no sauce is needed, if you do want to add some, I’d recommend the Mild as the best option.
+It’s the best one for preserving the pork’s flavor, while still bringing a nice sweetness to it that doesn’t overpower the meat’s original taste.
+The Hot BBQ sauce takes over the flavor of the pork and the palate.
 Even though the spice and taste of the Hot is enjoyable, it becomes the only flavor you taste very quickly

 Sausage